-Anke Nordemann-Schiffel specializes not only in copyright, trade mark, press, and competition law, but also in international law.
-In the trade mark law area, she manages and coordinates international litigation and extensive international portfolios in particular.
+Anke Nordemann-Schiffel specializes in copyright, trade mark, press, and competition law and in international law.
+She manages and coordinates international litigation and extensive international trade mark portfolios in particular.
 In the field of copyright law, she advises and represents large and small scientific and literary publishers and film companies.
 In addition, she advises extensively on matters regarding personal rights.
 Her clients further include companies in the food and cosmetics industries.

 Certified Copyright, Media and IP Lawyer